-A systematic evaluation of the benefits of new introduced species is be reduced by improving the quality and management of feedstocks needed plant biodiversity.
+Introduction of exotic pasture species into tropical areas has potential to greatly improve feed quality, but there are negative environmental effects through weediness of some species and depletion of native needed plant biodiversity.
 Technology and management to improve summer feed quality in Mediterranean environments may also result in some reduction to seasonal methane emissions.
 There is a need for examination of the overall benefits including production, economic, social and environmental, as well as emission benefits within a systems context.